DYK-Team/Parabolic_reflector/README.md

 PARABOLIC REFLECTOR FOR 4G INTERNET ACCESS

 This project demonstrates how to build a custom parabolic reflector to enhance 4G internet connectivity in rural or remote areas.
 The reflector design is based on a self-made structure using readily available materials, with the goal of improving signal reception using a 4G modem and MIMO/SISO feed antenna.
 For more details refer to the report file Parabolic_reflector_Ru.pdf (Russian) or Parabolic_reflector_Eng.pdf (English).

+Based on the Python code templates (Sphere.py and Parabolic_reflector.py), the AI ChatGPT-4 generated JavaScript code with a graphical user interface (GUI) that is accessible in a web browser: Sphere.html and Parabolic_reflector.html.
+To run the program, simply click on the file and allow your browser to open the corresponding webpage, where you can input the parameters for the paraboloid or sphere.
+To avoid errors when entering parameters, switch your keyboard to the English layout.
+Since the frequencies may be decimal numbers (e.g., 0.9 GHz), please use a period "." to input non-integer values.

 KEY FEATURES: